alecristia/LangVIEW/index.md

 ### How to join our mailing list

+*If you have a google-registered address*:
 1. Make sure you're signed in to google
 2. Visit https://groups.google.com/forum/#!forum/langview
 3. Click on "Apply for membership"

+*If you don't*:
+Email alecristia@gmail.com (but please prefer the former route to avoid contributing to email overload!)

 ## Our mission